-NEDCC is available to take calls from private individuals whose family collections were damaged in Hurricane Harvey.
+NEDCC is available to take calls from institutions with collections damage, as well as private individuals whose family collections were damaged in the fires or hurricanes of 2017.
 The number to call during business hours (8:30-4:30 Eastern) is 978-470-1010.
 The number to call after hours (also answered during the day) is 855-245-8303.
 You can also email HERE.

 NEDCC Preservation Leaflets

 - Emergency Salvage of Wet Books and Records

 - Emergency Salvage of Wet Photographs

 - Emergency Salvage of Moldy Books and Paper

 FEMA Fact Sheet “After the Flood: Advice for Salvaging Damaged Family Treasures” (available in English, Spanish, and Vietnamese) https://www.fema.gov/media-library/assets/documents/113297

 The American Institute for Conservation of Historic & Artistic Works (AIC) provides an online Guide to Conservation Services (http://www.conservation-us.org/membership/find-a-conservator ) that can help you locate an established conservator in your area.